kubeflow/website/content/en/docs/external-add-ons/fairing/azure/_index.md

     git clone https://github.com/kubeflow/fairing.git
     ```

-    This command clones the project including the example into your notebook server.
+    This command clones the project including the example into your workbench server.

 You can now close the terminal window, and you should now see the `fairing` folder
-in your notebooks server's Files tab.
+in your workbench server's Files tab.
 Navigate to the example notebooks at
 `fairing/examples/prediction/xgboost-high-level-apis.ipynb`.

 ## Executing the notebook